kcbaltz/SumoLogic/README.md

 }
 ````

 For now, I recommend using the -s switch to view the JSON source of a collector you configure through the web and then modify that source for ADD'ing to other collectors.
+You'll also need to replace the "sources" array with just a single "source" element.
+The API does not appear to allow you to add more than one source at a time to a given collector.
 Be sure to remove the following:

 + id
 + cutoffTimestamp   -- this might go back farther than you want. give this some thought